IELTS Cue Card Sample 23 - Describe a hotel you have stayed in

 You should say:

-- Give details description of the hotel and the view from it
+- give details of the hotel and the view from it

 and explain what makes the hotel special.